pjanosky/GameOfLife/README.md

 ## Design
 This app uses the standard SwiftUI convention of composing larger views from smaller views.
 The main view for the app is the `ColonyDetail` view.
 The game logic is implemented in the `Colony` struct which also serves as the model for this app.

+## Purpose
+This project was designed to continue to explore the functionality of SwiftUI.
+More importantly, it was also created to evaluate the performance of the framework for moderately intensive graphics, as to assess it applicability to other applications.

 ## Screenshots
 The Main App Interface
 ![](Screenshots/Screenshot1.png)